nesjett/unreal-engine-crawling-system/docs/index.md

 ![Static Badge](https://img.shields.io/badge/Copies_sold-100%2B-brightblue?style=for-the-badge&color=brightgreen)
 L|SUPPORT ON|https://discord.com/channels/685799359308365851/685799359765676064|.discord-icon|

-The **Crawling System** for Unreal Engine is a framework that will empower you with a crawling system like the one seen in “Dead Space” or “Erie” games, allowing you to easily make paths that the player can “enter” and follow while crawling in the ground.
+The **Crawling System** for Unreal Engine is a robust framework that empowers you with a sophisticated crawling system akin to those seen in games like “Dead Space” or “Erie.”
+It allows players to "enter" and follow predefined paths while crawling on the ground, using spline-based navigation.

-This systems DO NOT allow to crawl freely on the game, but to follow a spline based path forward (or backwards) with some nice animations.
+This system does **not** support freeform crawling but instead guides the player along a spline-based path, both forward and backward, with smooth animations.

 ## Preview videos
 ::: youtube Nf-1ZlxaScM